During the past years we have increased our internet speed by over 150%.

 - When you are done using a program such as Skype, sign out and exit the program

-If needed, stop at the HelpDesk to get your free data cable!
+If needed, stop at the HelpDesk to get your free network cable!

 Here is a diagram of how the connections are layed out in each ResHall room: